These few tips will make your day on the trail enjoyable for yourself and those you encounter.. Have a great ride!

 Use a Bike Bell… Everyone on the trail appreciates hearing you before they see you.

-Talk & Be Friendly… Kindly greet others you meet on the trail.
+Be Nice, Say Hi!
+Kindly greet others you meet on the trail.
 A cheerful “hello” almost always brings a smile.

 Listen & Be Aware… If you must listen to music, just use one ear bud so you can still hear other users on the trail.